sujanshresthanet/Vue.js-User-Auth-App/README.md

     npm run serve

 The app will be running at `http://localhost:8080`.
 Open this URL in your browser to see the application.
+You can use the hardcoded username and password for login: 'user' and 'password', or use the username and password you created after registration.

 ### Build for Production